andrtell/cs-notes/c/2009-compile.md

 ----

-Build and install a versioned library.
+Compiling and installing a versioned library.

 ----